MaximeParsis/SimpleRubyExercises/README.md

-Week 0 at The Hacking Project!
+# Simple Ruby Exercises for the "Week 0" at The Hacking Project!
-Little exercises to get familiar with Ruby.
+* Just to get familiar with Ruby.